Caring for someone with cancer

 • Spend time together to maintain intimacy in your relationship.

 • Keep an open mind about ways to give and receive sexual pleasure.
 Some people find lubricants or sexual aids help.
-For a while, you may need to focus on kissing and cuddling.

 • Take things slowly and spend time getting used to being naked together again.